Archives

 The office concept – hiking through Sweden

 The Swedish Board of Agriculture and the Swedish Forest Agency have embedded their identity into every part of the building.
-Colors and materials reflect Sweden’s forest regions and hardiness zones, floor by floor.
+Colours and materials reflect Sweden’s forest regions and hardiness zones, floor by floor.
 Småland’s nature comes to life in everything from wood details to common areas.
 Tengbom Jönköping, in close collaboration with the interior design studio in Stockholm, has designed a workplace with a deep connection to the surrounding landscape.

 “We’ve reflected hiking through Sweden’s scenery with a base of natural materials like stone and various types of wood.
-A broad color palette supported the design, in which much of the interior decor is reused and needed to be held together to create a cohesive whole,” says Linn Sylvan, lead interior architect at Tengbom Stockholm.
+A broad colour palette supported the design, in which much of the interior decor is reused and needed to be held together to create a cohesive whole,” says Linn Sylvan, lead interior architect at Tengbom Stockholm.

 Swedish Board of Agriculture